Najoj/yabsbashcourse/exercises/2/awk/README.md

 Try to figure these out by doing them one step at the time.
-If you get stuck, move to the next point.
+If you get stuck, move to the next step.

-Unless stated, you are assumed to use `awk`, but feel free to try combining other commandns.
+Unless stated, you are assumed to use `awk`, but feel free to try combining other commands.

 You can choose to use `awk arguments file`, `cat file | awk arguments`, or `awk arguments < file`.